Featured Story

 Blue light and its potentially harmful effects on the eyes

 Research in life-science disciplines has created an indisputable body of evidence of health hazards and biological cell damage from UV exposure.
 This is true for the skin as well as the eyes.
 The wavelength of electromagnetic radiation is connected to its photon energy by physical laws.
 The shorter the wavelength the higher the inherent energy.
 The photon energy is the culprit of possible damage to cells and molecules.
-Since blue light is next to the UV spectrum – and the blue light holds the highest photon energy of all visible light spectrums, it is a legitimate question whether cells can be damaged by blue light exposure.
-In contrast to UV-related research, research on blue light is ongoing, and conclusive evidence has yet to be delivered.
+It is a valid concern whether blue light can harm cells, considering that it has the highest photon energy among visible light and is next to the UV spectrum.
+Unlike UV research which has already resulted in findings, research on the effects of blue light is ongoing and there is currently no conclusive evidence available.

 Blue light and its effects on visual comfort and digital eye strain